 - Your academic qualities comply with the requirements stipulated in the university’s policy.

 - You are quality-oriented, conscientious, creative and cooperative.

-- a full-time (100%) doctoral scholarship for a period of two years from 1 February 2019 until 31 January 2021, with the possibility of renewal for a further two-year period after positive evaluation;
+- a doctoral scholarship for a period of one year, with the possibility of renewal for a three-year period after positive evaluation;